Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 -

-McKinsey explicitly instructs candidates not to repeat the same story with multiple final round interviewers.
+McKinsey advises candidates not to repeat the same story with multiple final round interviewers.
 Build 8-10 distinct stories so you have flexibility.

 For the complete STAR methodology, see the STAR method guide.
-For McKinsey-specific behavioral prep, see the McKinsey PEI guide.
+For McKinsey-specific behavioral prep, see the McKinsey PEI guide, and for the full list of fit prompts and how to answer them, see the case interview fit questions guide.

 Story Portfolio Template: Build Your 8-Story Bank